ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_after_installer.txt

 About editing model files...

-If you must hack the model files, using Word with ESP-r files might corrupt them so consider using WordPad instead.
-The standard notepad application will not understand the line endings used in ESP-r, will run the lines together and might corrupt the files.

-There is a text editor gvim62.exe which is compatible with ESP-r which you might find useful to look for on Google.
+If you must hack the model files use Notepad++ (a free download) or a native Cygwin text editor (nano or nedit).
+Word will mess up ESP-r model files.

 I want to evolve ESP-r...